ExampleDriven/maven-polyglot-groovy-example/README.md

 ## Hacks, workarounds

 - Travis is using an older version of maven that does not support polyglot.
 As a workaround the maven wrapper was used.
 [Bug #4872](https://github.com/travis-ci/travis-ci/issues/4872)
-- Parent pom has to be built separately using `mvn install -N` [Bug #37](https://github.com/takari/polyglot-maven/issues/37)
+- Parent pom has to be built separately using `mvn install -N` or relativepath to be added to pom.groovy to workaround [Bug #37](https://github.com/takari/polyglot-maven/issues/37)

 ## References